Racha (film): Filming

 Principal photography commenced in June 2011 at Hyderabad.
 The next schedule began at Sri Lanka in early July 2011.
 Tamannaah joined the film's sets on 7 July 2011 and she revealed that the film would be shot in the jungles of Sri Lanka in a long schedule.
-A song featuring Charan and Tamannaah was shot in Sri Lanka in late July 2011 on whose completion the schedule was wrapped up.
+A song featuring Charan and Tamannaah was shot in Sri Lanka in late July 2011 after which the schedule was wrapped up.
 Filming continued at Bangkok till 15 August 2011.
-Later, a dance academy set was erected in the outskirts of Hyderabad where few comedy scenes were shot.
+A dance academy set was erected in the outskirts of Hyderabad where a few comedy scenes were shot.

-Few scenes were shot in a set erected near the Aluminium factory at Gachibowli.
+Some scenes were shot in a set erected near the Aluminium Factory at Gachibowli.
 Tamannaah and Brahmanandam participated in the film's shoot at Hyderabad till 6 October 2011 after which the makers planned to shoot the film in China.
-After much silent shoot in Hyderabad, filming continued at Goa.
+After much shooting in Hyderabad, filming continued at Goa.
 During the shoot of Charan's introduction scene, the cables fixed to the train failed and Charan, who was sitting in a car on the railway track, jumped from the car and was injured.
-After the schedule's completion, Charan visited Sabarimala to end his Aiyyappa Deeksha.
+After the schedule's completion, Charan visited Sabarimala Temple to end his Aiyyappa Deeksha.

-The song Vaana Vaana Velluvaye was shot on Charan and Tamannaah in early November 2011.
+The song "Vaana Vaana Velluvaye" was shot with Charan and Tamannaah in early November 2011.
 A special set in Annapurna Studios was erected where the song was shot for four days after which the film's China schedule commenced from 12 November 2011.
 A song and a fight sequence was shot at a Bamboo forest in Anji County of Zhejiang province till the end of November 2011.
 Racha became the first Telugu film to be shot in the dense forest of interior China.
 On its completion, Charan took a break for ten days.
-The film's shoot resumed at Rayalacheruvu near Tirupathi in December 2011.
+The film's shoot resumed at Rayalacheruvu near Tirupati in December 2011.
 After a brief shoot at Ramoji Film City, the last schedule began in Chennai on 17 January 2012.
 The shooting of the title song choreographed by Prem Rakshith was wrapped up at Buddha Statue of Hyderabad on 23 January 2012.

 The film's shoot continued at Periyar National Park of Kerala in February 2012.
 Charan and Tamannaah were filming for a song sequence on a boat when the park's deputy director Sanjay Kumar insisted that the duo should use life jackets as they were entering a risky spot.
 After few disagreements, the film's shoot was temporarily halted and some long shots were shot when the duo used the jackets.
 The forest officials also restricted the entry of about 20 vehicles and 100 members into the park due to which the shoot was limited to a small portion of a song.